Radio Data System: Traffic Program

 This can be considered an additional program type bit, and indicates that the station broadcasts periodic traffic reports.
 By including it in every group, a receiver can quickly search for a station which includes traffic reports.

 Another bit, traffic announcement (TA), is sent in block types 0A, 0B and 15B to indicate that such a report is in progress.
 It is common for otherwise-simulcast transmitters to have periodic local traffic reports which are customized to the individual transmitter.
 The traffic announcement bit tells a receiver that a transmitter-specific broadcast is in progress, and it should avoid switching frequencies while they are in progress.

-(There is a different form of traffic announcement bit in block type 14B, which indicates the presence of a traffic announcement on a different frequency, so that radio receivers can automatically switch.)
+There is a different form of traffic announcement bit in block type 14B (Enhanced Other Networks), which indicates the presence of a traffic announcement on a different radio station, so that radio receivers can automatically switch.

 RDS message examples

 These are non-comprehensive examples that cover just the simple messages like station name, radio text, and date/time.